How to impress your children…

 January 21 2023

 Gosh; is anyone else struggling with January?
 Setting off for work at 7am and returning around 6pm, I feel as if I live in darkness at the moment.
 So this morning’s run, in the glorious, snowy sunshine is a real pick-me-up.
-But, aside from ‘living for the weekend‘, if only to see daylight, are there any other tips for getting through the dreary 31 days that start each year?
+But, aside from ‘living for the weekend‘, if only to see daylight, are there any other tips for getting through the dreary 31 days that start each year…

 Much is written about poor old January.
-An entry entitled ‘Why is January depressing?‘ for the Foundations Wellness Center by Justin Baksh on 2 January 2022, claims that,
+An entry entitled ‘Why is January depressing?‘ for the Foundations wellness center by Justin Baksh on 2 January 2022, claims that,

 It is often said that January – dubbed “the Monday of months” – is the most depressing month of the year.

 Psychologist Cliff Arnall, even hit the headlines in 2004 with a proposed formula for low mood!
-I think he has since admitted that this was a partial publicity stunt plus a mathematics model for mood feels unlikely, nonetheless, you cannot argue with the list of variables that definitely do contribute to the misery of our much-maligned opening month of the year.
+I think he has since admitted that this was a partial publicity stunt and a mathematics model for mood feels unlikely, nonetheless, you cannot argue with the list of variables that definitely do contribute to the misery of our much-maligned opening month of the year.

 So what can we do about it?